trrei/radix-example-workshop-2/www/README.md

 ## Mock data

 TODO!!
-MOCK_ECHO_URL and ECHO_API_URL should be environment variables
+USE_MOCK_DATA and ECHO_API_URL should be environment variables

-The variable `mockData` in [App.js](./src/App.js) decide if WWW should mock data itself or pull data from Echo API.
+The variable `useMockData` in [App.js](./src/App.js) decide if WWW should mock data itself or pull data from Echo API.
 If this is set to false, using Echo API, you need to run Echo API on localhost:3001 (default).

 ## Available Scripts